agelern/commander-helper/README.txt

+##Apr 03, 2024
+Worked a lot offline in spare minutes here and there.
+My original intent with the project was to showcase my assorted data skills with things like AWS services and general data warehousing.
+As I continued tinkering, it became obvious that there was a much simpler implementation that did less showcasing but was a far better end-product.
+THEREFORE, I've begun creating a second version that is totally serverless and simply handles 2 APIs, performing transformations in between.
+This will likely be what feeds the webapp version which I'll be "finishing" "soon."

+##First Commit
 This tool assumes a locally installed database of MTG cards, which must contain at least names and color identities. render_db_upload.py and routes.py are WIP documents for webapp version. app.py contains some unnecessary functions currently being written for the webapp version.